 Learn More about Gitea

-On the left side of the dashboard you can see the changes that have been made, and on the right side you can find a list of all your repositories (sites).
+On the left side of the Managed Hosting Dashboard you can see the changes that have been made, and on the right side you can find a list of all your repositories (sites).

 Accessing one of your sites will take you to its corresponding repository, as seen below.